ROLE:

 problem statement.

-The focus of this project was to:
+My approach on this project was to:

 research.